AlephAlpha/Nekomata/doc/Builtins.md

 ### `fold1` (`ʳ`, `(m -> 1) -> (m - 1 -> 1) where m > 1`)

-Apply a function to the first two values of a list, then apply it to the result and the third value, and so on until the end of the list.
+Apply a function to the first two elements of a list, then apply it to the result and the third element, and so on until the end of the list.

 If the input is an number, convert it to a list of integers from 0 to the input minus 1 before folding.